 Last month the Federal Court, through the action of a number of animal welfare groups, temporarily blocked attempts to slaughter horses in the US.

-While I understand the outcry over these incredible animals being slaughtered, I also find it hypocritical.
+While we understand the outcry over these animals being slaughtered, we also find it hypocritical.
 No one seems to be talking about the elephant in the room, or rather, in this case, the cow: Speciesism.*

 The outcry over horse slaughter in the US (at least that which is being reported) appears to have little to do with every animal’s inherent right to life and more to do with the horse’s historic place as a companion animal in the West, as well as their significance to certain Native American Tribes (although some tribal members support the practice of horse slaughtering to “cull” the wild horse population.)